End-user update notifications for Microsoft 365 Apps

 Notifications your users see when you set an update deadline for Microsoft 365 Apps

 To make sure that your users apply updates to Microsoft 365 Apps, you can configure a deadline.
 The deadline specifies a date and time by when the updates must be applied.
-If the updates aren't applied by the deadline, Office automatically closes any open Office programs and applies the updates.
+If the updates aren't applied by the deadline, Microsoft 365 apps are automatically closed and the updates are applied.

-Starting with Configuration Manager, version 1802, if any Office applications are running during an Office update enforcement, the Office applications will not be forced to close.
+Starting with Configuration Manager, version 1802, if any Microsoft 365 apps are running during an update enforcement, the apps will not be forced to close.
 Instead, the update install will return as requiring a system restart

 Users are given notifications leading up to the deadline.
-They'll see a message in the notification area in Windows, reminding them that updates are ready to be applied.
+They see a message in the notification area in Windows, reminding them that updates are ready to be applied.

 This message appears every two hours.
-It'll also be shown 60 minutes, 30 minutes, 15 minutes, and 5 minutes before the deadline.
+It will also be shown 60 minutes, 30 minutes, 15 minutes, and 5 minutes before the deadline.